ricardofviana/disaster_response/README.md

 # Acknowledgements

-- Udacity for providing such a complete Data Science Nanodegree Program
+- Udacity the scripts were based on the Data Science Nanodegree program
 - Figure Eight for providing messages dataset to train my model